Picture of the exhibition The camera and us

 Genre engineering experiments

 Howalt has worked with experimental photographic techniques in several series.
 In the series A Journey: The Near Future from 2022, Howalt starts from the photographic panoramas of the surface of Mars, which robots from NASA have recorded and sent back to earth.
 Howalt has transferred the digital information to photographic negatives.
 In Light Break from 2015, Howalt is inspired by medical light therapy from the end of the 1800s, developed by doctor and Nobel laureate Niels Ryberg Finsen (1860-1904).
-In Light Break, Howalt uses both Finsen's original colour filters and lenses and modern colour filters to create a series of uniquely colorful and seemingly abstract photographs.
+In Light Break, Howalt uses both Finsen's original colour filters and lenses and modern colour filters to create a series of uniquely colourful and seemingly abstract photographs.
 Both visible and invisible areas of the light spectrum, and the power of the life-giving as well as destructive radiations from sunlight.

 Participants